marcdime/Optimization/Discrete Opt/README.md

 - Algorithm :
 There are a couple of algorithms and implementations out there for discrete optimization. **Simulated annealing** is one of the straightforward  algorithm to solve this kind of the "blob" enigma.
 Thanks to the simplicity of the algorithm and its implementation, a compromise between the time calculation and the performance can be satisfied.
 Indeed, a good result (low fitness) can be reached out with a short calculation time.
 Finally, the algorithm was found to be very stable and consistent for each run.

-- Requirements : install the package by the command :
+- Install the package by the command :

 ```
 pip install satsp